Protesters gather in Olympia amid heightened tension, added security

 Joshua Keaton, 22, of Centralia, called the virus “a little overblown flu.”

-The virus has killed about 3,700 people in Washington and more htan 370,000 in the United States.
+The virus has killed about 3,700 people in Washington and more than 370,000 in the United States.
+A UW Medicine study showed that hospitalized COVID-19 patients were twice as likely to die compared to patients hospitalized with severe influenza.

 “While Jay Inslee sits in his little home oasis, a lot of us are out there losing our jobs and starving,” Keaton said.
 “Open us up.
 We’re sick and tired of it.”